shahbazalamjobs/The-complete-web-development-bootcamp--by-Angela-Yu-2023/03-CSS/Readme.md

   color: red;
 }
 ```
-This rule targets all '<p>' elements and sets their color property to red.
+This rule targets all `<p>` elements and sets their color property to red.